kodecocodes/swift-style-guide/README.markdown

 The example above demonstrates the following style guidelines:

- + Properties, variables, constants, argument declarations and other statements where a type is specified should be formatted with a space after the colon but not before, e.g. `x: Int`, and `Circle: Shape`.
+ + Specify types for properties, variables, constants, argument declarations and other statements with a space after the colon but not before, e.g. `x: Int`, and `Circle: Shape`.
- + Getter and setter definitions should be indented.
-The same applies to property observers.
+ + Indent getter and setter definitions and property observers.
- + Classes and structures should be organized in the following order:
-     + variable and constant properties
-     + initializers
-     + public methods
-     + private methods
- + Multiple variables and structures can be defined on a single line if they share a common purpose / context
+ + Define multiple variables and structures on a single line if they share a common purpose / context.

 ## Use of Self

-Swift does not require the use of the `self` keyword to access an object's properties or invoke its methods.
-The `self` keyword should not be used in contexts where the compiler does not require its usage.
+Avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.

-The only reason for requiring the use of `self` is to differentiate between property names and arguments when initialising a class or structure:
+The only reason for requiring the use of `self` is to differentiate between property names and arguments when initializing a class or structure:

 ```swift
 class BoardLocation {